Regiment Special Force

-The Regiment Special Force (RSF) is a Sri Lanka Air Forces elite special force unit, which is part of the SLAF Regiment.
-It was raised in 2006.The RSF Wing is an independent formation of the SLAF and commanded by a Commanding Officer who is responsible to the Commander of the Air Force through Director Ground Operations for the efficient and effective function.
+The Regiment Special Force (RSF) is a Sri Lanka Air Force elite special force unit, which is part of the SLAF Regiment.
+It was raised in 2006.
+The RSF Wing is an independent formation of the SLAF and commanded by a Commanding Officer who reports to the SLAF Commander through Director Ground Operations for the efficient and effective function.

 History

 The squadron was formed due to the Bandaranaike Airport attack by the LTTE.
-Initially formed as Air Base Defence and Rescue Squadron at SLAF Base Hingurakgoda on 07 July 2003.
-It was later renamed as Regiment Special Forces Wing in 2006.Then shifted to SLAF Station Morawewa in the year 2007.
+Initially formed as Air Base Defence and Rescue Squadron at SLAF Base Hingurakgoda on 07 July 2003, it was renamed in 2006 as Regiment Special Forces Wing.
+The unit then shifted to SLAF Station Morawewa in 2007.